Manorom district

 Manorom (มโนรมย์, [mā.nōː.rōm]) is a district (amphoe) in the northeastern part of Chai Nat province, central Thailand.

 Geography

 Neighboring districts are (from the south clockwise) Mueang Chainat and Wat Sing of Chainat Province; Mueang Uthai Thani of Uthai Thani province; Phayuha Khiri and Takhli of Nakhon Sawan province.

 Administration

-Central administration
+Central

 Manorom is divided into seven sub-districts (tambons), which are further subdivided into 40 administrative villages (mubans).

-Local administration
+Local

 There are four sub-district municipalities (thesaban tambon) in the district: